trvswgnr/quark-cms/README.md

 **!!!
 This is a work in progress and is still VERY insecure.
 DO NOT HOST ON A LIVE SERVER. !!!**

+## Getting started:

+1. Edit 'connection.php' and replace the variables with your local database user, pass, and preferred dbname.
+1. Navigate to /setup.php and click Initialize Site button.
+1. Navigate to /create-post.php and create your first post.
+1. Posts are shown at /display-posts.php

 ## To Do:

 * Move core functions to classes